How to pay for your tax disc

 - Post Office Saving Stamps - these can be used to buy your car tax at Post Office® branches

-- cash should be sent by registered post - if renewing your tax at a local office, you can pay by debit card (not a credit card)
+- cash sent by registered post - if renewing your tax at a local office, you can pay by debit card (not a credit card)

 Please note DVA cannot accept cash payments for £1,000 or over, for any single transaction.